Toddler Blinking a Lot – Symptoms, Causes & Homeopathy

-This blog covers about why Toddler Blinking a Lot, its causes, symptoms, risk factors, management and cure by homeopathy.
+This blog covers about why toddler blinks a lot, its causes, symptoms, risk factors, management and cure by homeopathy.

-Toddlers are naturally curious and full of energy, and they often engage in a variety of behaviors that can be both amusing and concerning for parents.
+Toddlers are naturally curious and full of energy, and they often engage in a variety of behaviours that can be both amusing and concerning for parents.

 One common reason why toddlers may blink frequently is due to dry eyes.
 Children who spend a lot of time watching television, playing video games, or working on the computer can strain their eyes, leading to dryness and irritation.